How to Find Lasting Love

 - Invest in a vertical relationship before you invest in a horizontal relationship.
 Don't be too quick to make a relationship sexual as it often becomes harder to develop a good vertical relationship afterwards.
 Even though it can be difficult in this day and age, try to take your time to get to know someone first.
 It will only lead to a more satisfying sexual relationship down the road.

 Think of your time as a single person as a great opportunity to meet new people, expand your social circle, and participate in new events.
 Instead of scouring dating sites or hanging out in pick-up bars, find and participate in activities that interest you.
-You don’t have to be the life of the party or the star of the team, but just by putting yourself in a new environment it's likely you'll meet new people who share similar interests.
-Even if you don’t meet that special someone, you will still have enjoyed yourself and maybe forged new friendships.
+Make your focus having fun, whatever that means to you.
+You don’t have to be the life of the party or be endlessly cracking jokes to have fun.
+But by pursuing activities you enjoy and by putting yourself in a new environment, it's likely you'll meet new people who share similar interests and values.
+By focusing on simply having fun, even if you don’t meet that special someone, you will still have enjoyed yourself and maybe forged new friendships as well.

 - Volunteer for a favorite charity, animal shelter, or political campaign.
 Or even try a volunteer vacation (for details see Resources section below).